advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

   }
 ```

-Large transactions can quickly fill up the worker queue, causing the SQL thread to remain idle and miss the opportunity to replay other transactions efficiently.
+Large transactions can quickly fill up the worker queue, causing the SQL thread to remain idle and miss the opportunity to distribute other transactions.

 Not only does the SQL thread block when the worker queue is full, but it also waits if a transaction pending replay depends on a prior transaction that hasn't finished replaying.
 For details, see the specific code below: